isomerpages/moe-ast-moehc/_school-histories/Schools/Tanjong Katong Secondary School.md

 In 1993, the school was renamed as Tanjong Katong Secondary School.
 In 1996, the school became single-session.
 Three years later, the school moved to its present premises at 130 Haig Road.
 The new school building was officially opened on 22 April 2000.
 In 2005, Tanjong Katong Secondary School gained autonomous status.

 In 2005, the school was recognised as the East Zone Centre of Excellence in Design Education.
-In the following year, Tanjong Katong Secondary School became a centre for the Elective Malay Language Programme for Secondary Schools.
-In 2011, the school was recognised as the East Zone Centre of Excellence in Character and Citizenship Education, and remained as the East Zone Centre of Excellence in Design Education.
-In 2020, the school is one of the 3 secondary schools offering the Malay Language Elective Programme in Singapore.
+In the following year, Tanjong Katong Secondary School became a centre for the Elective Malay Language Programme for Secondary Schools.&nbsp;In 2011, the school was recognised as the East Zone Centre of Excellence in Character and Citizenship Education, and remained as the East Zone Centre of Excellence in Design Education.
+In&nbsp;2020, the school&nbsp;is one of the 3 secondary schools&nbsp;offering the Malay Language Elective Programme&nbsp;in Singapore.

 Principals:<br>
 \- Mr Chua Leong Hean (1956)<br>